aws/aws-cdk/packages/@aws-cdk/aws-codepipeline-actions/README.md

             actions: [
             new codepipeline_actions.ServiceCatalogDeployAction({
                 actionName: 'ServiceCatalogDeploy',
-                input: cdkBuildOutput,
-                templateFile: "LambdaStack.template.json",
+                templatePath: cdkBuildOutput.atPath("Sample.template.json"),
-                scProductVersionName: "Version - " + Date.now.toString,
+                productVersionName: "Version - " + Date.now.toString,
-                scProductType: "CLOUD_FORMATION_TEMPLATE",
+                productType: "CLOUD_FORMATION_TEMPLATE",
-                scProductVersionDescription: "This is a version from the pipeline with a new description.",
+                productVersionDescription: "This is a version from the pipeline with a new description.",
-                scProductId: "prod-XXXXXXXX",
+                productId: "prod-XXXXXXXX",
             }),
-          }
+          },
+        ],
 });
 ```